 “As a former educator, I respect good teaching,” Daniel says.
 “Chef Sandra gave explicit detail when needed and made sure the technique was understood.”

-Skills and Confidence are Key
+Skills and Confidence are Keys to Success in the Kitchen

 Building on a solid foundation, Daniel has expanded his cooking repertoire.